Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/dcsg_controls.md

 Changes the optical sight light source to prevent damage to the optics from high sunlight.
-Is used [after landing](../../procedures/landing/checklists.md#after-landing) to prevent damage to the sight.
+Is used [after landing](../../procedures/landing/checklists.md#after-landing) to prevent damage to the sight when parked.

 ## Reticle Depression Knob

 ![RetDepress](../../img/RetDepress.jpg)

-Controls manual depression in 1 mil increments from 0 to 245.
+Controls manual depression in 1 mil increments from 0 to 245 mil.
 The manual depression is used for [direct delivery bombing](../../procedures/bombs/bombs_direct_delivery.md) and delivery of the [AGM-65 Maverick](../../stores/air_to_ground/missiles/maverick.md).